tanviarora12/Bank-customer-churn-analysis-Dashboard/README.md

 # Bank-customer-churn-analysis-Dashboard
 1. Title - Bank Customer Churn Analysis
-2. Short Description
+2. Short Description -
 This project focuses on analyzing customer churn in a retail bank using Power BI.
 The primary objective is to identify patterns and factors that lead to customer attrition, helping the bank improve retention strategies.
 The analysis includes demographic insights (age, gender, geography), financial indicators (balance, credit score, salary), and behavioral metrics (tenure, product usage, card activity).
-By leveraging interactive dashboards and DAX measures, the project highlights churn KPIs, risk segments, and key drivers of attrition.\
+By leveraging interactive dashboards and DAX measures, the project highlights churn KPIs, risk segments, and key drivers of attrition.

 3. Tech stack
 📊 Power BI Desktop -Main data visualization platform used for report creation.
 🔄Power Query- Data transformation and cleaning layer for reshaping and preparing the data..
 🧮DAX (Data Analysis Expressions) -Used for calculated measures, dynamic visuals, and conditional logic.
 🗂Data Modeling -Relationships established among tables (customers, geography, products , churn)in Power BI